IN HOME EUTHANASIA AND HOSPICE CARE -

 Following euthanasia, some pet parents prefer to bury their pet at their home or while others prefer cremation service.
 For those that want to have their pet cremated we arrange this service and ensure careful transportation to the crematorium.
 Pet owners will then be contacted by the crematorium when their pet’s remains are ready and can choose to have cremains delivered to their home or to pick up.

 The cost for in home euthanasia is $195 plus home visit mileage.
-This includes sedation/pain medication so your pet is completely relaxed and not feeling any pain or anxiety, peaceful euthanasia and clay paw print.
-If you would like a keepsake fur clipping please let us know and we are happy to provide that for you.
+This includes sedation/pain medication so your pet is completely relaxed and not feeling any pain or anxiety and peaceful euthanasia.
+If you would like a keepsake fur clipping or clay paw print please let us know and we are happy to provide that for you.
 Additional cost may apply for pets over 100 lbs or for appointments that are outside of our normal appointment hours.

 We offer in home quality of life evaluation for pet parents that are unsure of their pet’s quality of life and are having trouble deciding if now is the time to schedule euthanasia or if there are other options to help improve their pet’s current state.
 During these visits Dr. Commerford will perform a physical exam, discuss any medications your pet is on, discuss their daily routine, review quality of life markers and discuss if there are things that can be done to improve or preserve the current state of your pet.
 It is our opinion that we need to let pet parents know their options and allow them to make the decision that is best for themselves, their family and their pet; we do not judge and there are no right or wrong decisions as long as the decision is made with the pet’s comfort and well being as the top priority.
 During these visits we can also discuss veterinary hospice care if appropriate for the pet and their family.
 The cost for in home quality of life evaluation is $120 plus mileage.
 Please set aside 45 minutes for this evaluation to allow time to evaluate your pet and discuss any options there may be.